zandero/rest.vertx/README.md

 GET /test/4/you -> test4you
 ```

-**Not recoomended** but possible are vert.x style paths with regular expressions.
+**Not recommended** but possible are vert.x style paths with regular expressions.
 In this case method parameters correspond to path expressions by index.
 ```java
 @GET